Gentleman (1993 film): Plot

-In Ooty, Krishnamoorthy "Kicha" and his sidekick Mani perform a swashbuckling heist of money of several crores while being in disguise diverting the attention of police, and escape in Nilgiri Mountain Railway, much to the frustration of a chasing police officer named Ratnam.
-Kicha is a respected citizen who runs a legitimate papadam business along with Mani in Madras.
+In Ooty, Krishnamoorthy "Kicha" and his sidekick Mani perform a swashbuckling heist of several crores, while being in disguise diverting the attention of police, and escape in Nilgiri Mountain Railway, much to the frustration of Inspector Ratnam.
+Kicha is a respected citizen running a legitimate papadam business with Mani in Madras.
 Susheela, one of Kicha's many female employees, has a crush on him and is constantly demanding his attention.
+Another thing adding to Susheela's woes is the arrival of her jovial cousin Sugandhi, who makes the place lively and playful with silly fights between Mani and Babloo.

-Another thing adding to her woes is the arrival of her jovial cousin Sugandhi.
-She makes the place so lively and playful with silly fights between Mani and Babloo.
-Sugandhi later develops a crush on Kicha, especially after being saved by him from some molesting goons.
+Sugandhi later develops a crush on Kicha after being saved by him from the goons who tried to molest her.
 Kicha tells Sugandhi that he has no such feelings for her and wants her to find a suitable husband.
 Before leaving Madras, Sugandhi steals Kicha's ring as a souvenir.
-After several unsuccessful attempts at nabbing the thief, a disgraced police officer Azhagar Nambi shaves his head and is left with a ring mark on his face, after a scuffle with the thief.
-He investigates the design of the mark, believing it was formed by a ceremonial ring worn by Brahmin priests, but to his vain, finds that such a design is uncommon to Brahmin priests, but rather resembles a mangala sutra.
+After several unsuccessful attempts at nabbing the thief, the disgraced police officer Azhagar Nambi shaves his head and is left with a ring mark on his face, after a scuffle with the thief.
+Nambi investigates the design of the mark, believing it was formed by a ceremonial ring worn by Brahmin priests, but to his vain, finds that such a design is uncommon to Brahmin priests, but rather resembles a mangala sutra.